Greece Moments Greece Moments

 Magical atmosphere at the Temple of Apollo

-The Archaeological Museum of Ancient Corinth is also located on the site and provides further insights into the contemporary history of this region on the Gulf of Corinth.
-Right next to the excavation site is the town of Archaia Korinthos, which is well geared to tourism with souvenir shops, restaurants and accommodation.
+The Archaeological Museum of Ancient Corinth is also located on the site and offers further insights into the history of this region on the Gulf of Corinth.
+Right next to the excavation site lies the town of Archaia Korinthos, which is well-equipped for tourism with souvenir shops, restaurants, and accommodations.

 Acrocorinth Fortress

-Numerous buildings have recently been restored to preserve acrocorinth.
-On the extensive grounds there are still partly well-preserved medieval churches and even a mosque.
-On the highest point, a temple in honour of Afrodite is said to have once stood.
-A paved road leads to the free parking pitch of Acrocorinth below the summit.
+Numerous buildings have recently been restored to preserve Acrocorinth.
+The sprawling grounds still feature medieval churches, some of which are well-preserved, and even a mosque.
+A temple dedicated to Aphrodite is said to have once stood at the highest point.
+A paved road leads to the free parking lot at Acrocorinth below the summit.

-Xylokastro Beach with Pefkias Park ( © Municipality Xylokastro-Evrostini)
+Xylokastro Beach with Pefkias Park (ยฉ Municipality of Xylokastro-Evrostini)

-In the hinterland of Xylokastro hides with the oak forest of Moggostou, a true natural treasure.
-The slightly elevated terrain offers dense trees, a bizarre rust-red earth and interesting rock formations.
-On a circular trail (10 km) you can explore the area.
-An extended hike through the Mongostou Forest is worthwhile in autumn and spring.
-Unfortunately, the fairytale forest is not yet a nature reserve.
+Hidden in the hinterland of Xylokastro, the Moggostou Oak Forest is a true natural treasure.
+The slightly elevated terrain features dense tree cover, bizarre rust-red soil, and interesting rock formations.
+You can explore the area on a 10-kilometer loop trail.
+A long hike through the Moggostou Forest is well worth it in the fall and spring.
+Unfortunately, this fairy-tale forest is not yet a protected nature reserve.

 #5 Odontotos Railway: From Diakopto to Kalavryta

-Today, the 22 km long historic railway line from the coastal town inspires Diakopto to the mountain town of Kalavryta Railway enthusiasts from all over Europe have long been familiar with the 750 mm narrow-gauge railway, and some sections of the track are even used with cogwheel technology because of the gradient.
+Today, the 22-kilometer-long historic railway line from the coastal town of Diakopto to the mountain town of Kalavryta delights young and old alike.
+The 750-mm narrow-gauge railway has long been a familiar name to railway enthusiasts from all over Europe; some sections of the route are even operated using cogwheel technology due to the steep gradient.

-On the way to the 740 m high Kalavryta you pass the unspoilt Vouraikos Gorge, passes through several tunnels and narrow sections of track directly under the steep walls.
-There is only one thing that travelers have to do without, despite all the nostalgia for the railway: it is not driven by a steam locomotive, but by a modern train.
-The following video gives an impression of the train ride, which is well worth seeing:
+On the way to Kalavryta, situated at an elevation of 740 m, the train passes through the rugged Vouraikos Gorge, traveling through several tunnels and narrow sections of track directly beneath the steep cliffs.
+There is just one thing travelers must do without, despite all the railway nostalgia: the train is not pulled by a steam locomotive, but by a modern train.
+The following video gives an impression of this scenic train ride:

-In the stations of Diakopto and Kalavryta you can see the original steam locomotives.
-The train runs daily throughout the year and is only stopped in case of unfavourable weather conditions (e.g. storm, snowfall).
-Everything you need to know about the Odontotos Railway available at: Odontotos
+The original steam locomotives can be viewed at the stations in Diakopto and Kalavryta.
+The train runs daily throughout the year and is suspended only in the event of adverse weather conditions (e.g., storms, snowfall).
+Everything you need to know about the Odontotos Railway can be found at: Odontotos

 Kastria Cave and Lakes

-Only 20 minutes south of Kalavryta, a visit to the Caves of the Lakes (Greek: Spileo ton Linnmon).
+Just 20 minutes south of Kalavryta, the caves known as the Lakes (Greek: Spileo ton Linnmon) are well worth a visit for all explorers.
 The extensive underground system of the Chelmos-Vouraikos Geopark consists of 3 levels and 13 individual lakes, which are connected by rivers and waterfalls depending on the season.

 #6 Egio and Trypiti Monastery